Travers Stakes Betting Guide

-Travers Day is the most popular day of the Saratoga summer racing meet and is held on the last Saturday of August.
-This year’s Travers will take place on Saturday, August 27.
+Travers Day is the most popular day of the Saratoga summer racing meet and is held in late August.
+This year’s Travers will take place on Saturday, August 24.

 Travers Stakes odds and post positions